farm-ng/tractor/doc/program_tutorial.rst

 This tutorial explains how to write a :ref:`program<section-core_programs>` in C++.

-Our program will count down from N to 0, outputting each value to a result file in the :ref:`blobstore<section-core_blobstore>`.
+Our program will count down from N to 0, outputting each value to a file in the :ref:`blobstore<section-core_blobstore>`.

 The full source code for this example is available in `modules/examples <https://github.com/farm-ng/tractor/blob/master/modules/examples>`_.